Bouowmx/best-project-2015/README.md

 Richard Zhan
 #Instructions

-`maps.html` is a demonstration of how a player moves in-game.
+`maps.*` is a demonstration of how a player moves in-game.
 `bp2015.*` is a demonstration of how a player connects to the game.
-Note: you cannot see maps in `bp2015.html`.

-(the server may not be on (check console)/the specific web browser may not support
+If you visit the website and cannot submit a name, check your browser console; the server is most likely offline.

 #To-do
 ###Map